Feminization (sexual activity): Sissy training and variations

-A woman applying makeup to a man during the feminization fetish.

-As part of "sissy maid training", submissives wear various styles of maid uniforms.

-A subset of feminization is "sissy training", wherein the dominant partner slowly over time trains the submissive in being a sissy, making them take on "ultra-feminine" behaviors and participate in feminine activities.
-As part of this, it is common for the sissy to cross-dress; to shave their body, including their genitals; wear make-up; and wear women's underwear, to appear more womanly.
-Activities in sissy training involve non-sexual ones, such as applying make-up or cleaning the house, as well as sexual ones.
+A subset of feminization is "sissy training", wherein the dominant partner slowly trains the submissive in being a sissy over time, having him take on "ultra-feminine" behaviors and participate in feminine activities.
+As part of this, it is common for the sissy to cross-dress; to shave his body, including his genitals; wear make-up; and wear women's underwear, to appear more womanly.
+Sissy training involve non-sexual activities, such as applying make-up or cleaning the house, as well as sexual ones.